nhsconnect/FHIR-CDS/pages/explore/api_activity_definition.md

 ## ActivityDefinition: Implementation Guidance ##
 ### Usage ###
-Within the Clinical Decision Support API implementation, the [ActivityDefinition](http://hl7.org/fhir/stu3/activitydefinition.html) resource will be used to carry a redirection to a different `ServiceDefinition` as the current cycle of Clinical Decision Support has completed.
+Within the Clinical Decision Support API implementation, the [ActivityDefinition](http://hl7.org/fhir/stu3/activitydefinition.html) resource will be used to carry a redirection to a different `ServiceDefinition` where required by the CDSS.
 To achieve this, the `GuidanceResponse` will reference a `RequestGroup` which will reference an `ActivityDefinition` in its `action.resource` element in the form of the [logical id](http://hl7.org/fhir/STU3/resource.html#id) of the `ActivityDefinition`.

 The table below gives implementation guidance in relation to the elements within an `ActivityDefinition`: